molmod/yaff/doc/ug_sampling.rst

 every 50 steps.
 The Andersen thermostat only resets the atomic velocities every 1000 steps.

-For a detailed description of all options of the NVEIntegrator and the supported hooks, we refer to the reference documentation:
+For a detailed description of all options of the VerletIntegrator and the supported hooks, we refer to the reference documentation:

-* :class:`yaff.sampling.nve.NVEIntegrator`: Vanilla NVE integrator, whose
+* :class:`yaff.sampling.verlet.VerletIntegrator`: Generic Verlet integrator, whose
   functionality can be extended through hooks.
 * :class:`yaff.sampling.io.HDF5Writer`: Writes HDF5 trajectory files and is
   compatible with most other algorithms discussed below.
 * :class:`yaff.sampling.io.XYZWriter`: Writes XYZ trajectory files, which may be useful for visualization purposes.
-* :class:`yaff.sampling.nve.NVEScreenLog`: The NVE screen logger.
+* :class:`yaff.sampling.verlet.VerletScreenLog`: The Verlet screen logger.
-* :class:`yaff.sampling.nve.AndersenThermostat`: Switch from NVE to NVT with the Andersen thermostat.
+* :class:`yaff.sampling.nvt.AndersenThermostat`: Switch from NVE to NVT with the Andersen thermostat.
+* :class:`yaff.sampling.nvt.NHCThermostat`: Switch from NVE to NVT with the Nose-Hoover chains thermostat.
+* :class:`yaff.sampling.nvt.LangevingThermostat`: Switch from NVE to NVT with the Langevin thermostat.
-* :class:`yaff.sampling.nve.AndersenThermostatMcDonaldBarostat`: experimental
+* :class:`yaff.sampling.npt.AndersenMcDonaldBarostat`: experimental
   support for the NpT ensemble.
-* :class:`yaff.sampling.nve.KineticAnnealing`: simulated annealing based on
+* :class:`yaff.sampling.verlet.KineticAnnealing`: simulated annealing based on
   slow dissipation of the kinetic energy.